Investing Insights

 United Plantations (2089.KL): A 120-Year Danish-Malaysian Quality Compounder, and Why I Sold

-United Plantations yields 6.58 tonnes of CPO per hectare versus an industry average of 3.5.
-Danish governance, 75 years of proprietary genetics, zero debt, 94% dividend payout.
-We unpack the soil-to-chocolate-bar moat, the three undervalued advantages, and the honest reason the growth equation made me sell.
+It yields 6.58 tonnes of palm oil per hectare against an industry 3.5: Danish governance, 75 years of proprietary genetics, zero debt, a 94% payout.
+A soil-to-chocolate-bar moat, three undervalued edges, and the honest growth reason I sold.

 ·8 min read